-Awnings Provide More than Style
+Awnings Provide More Than Style

 Awnings, an increasingly popular home improvement option, provide style, shade, curb appeal and an even greater benefit – reduced energy costs.
+An awning is used to shade windows from the sun’s heat and glare and can also shade outdoor living spaces.
+Our awnings are a roof-like shelter made of woven acrylic Sunbrella fabric, installed on a home’s exterior that are retractable .

-The Professional Awning Manufacturers Association (PAMA) funded the study to determine if awnings are a viable means of reducing energy and air conditioner usage in the home.
+The Professional Awning Manufacturers Association (PAMA) funded the study to determine if awnings are a viable means of reducing heat and air conditioner usage in the home.
 Most U.S. residential neighborhoods do not have a significant number of awnings, unlike Europe, where awnings are used to significantly reduce air-conditioning use in the summer.
 The study investigated the energy savings for single family homes and the reduction of energy use during peak periods.

 In the first phase of the study, awning impacts were measured in seven U.S. cities across various climates, including, Minneapolis, Boston, Seattle, Albuquerque, Phoenix, St. Louis and Sacramento.
 The study revealed that in all cities for all window orientations tested, there are significant energy savings in cooling costs and peak electricity demand as a result of using window awnings.
 The range of energy saved varies, depending on the number of windows, types of glass in the windows and window orientation.
 Phase two is due for release in the near future and will include additional cities.